-The only silver lining being, the chest was clear and the 2 kidneys, spleen, gall bladder, etc. were fine.
-His hemoglobin too was about 15.5 gm.
+The only silver lining was that his chest was clear, and the kidneys, spleen, gall bladder, etc., were fine.
+His hemoglobin, too, was about 15.5 gm.
 Also, there were no traces of parasites in the body.
 However, a slight inflammation was detected in the liver.
 “The entire metabolism gets affected in dengue,” the ICU doctor said.
-Besides, our son had only survived on chocolates and potato chips, the previous two days!
+Besides, our son had only survived on chocolates and potato chips the previous two days!

 Why Dengue is Dangerous

 Dengue mosquitos like to bite at the ankle or feet.
 Once the virus is inside the body, it stops the bone marrow from making platelets.
 There is no allopathic medicine for dengue except for paracetamol.
 The patient is put on saline so that he or she remains hydrated.
 The doctors sometimes prescribe ayurvedic medicine for increasing platelet count, which they did for our son too.

 Seeing the platelet count drop to 15000/cumm the doctors on duty took the decision of blood transfusion.
 They also checked our son for any sign of internal bleeding.
 At first, they felt three units of blood would suffice.